Ginolux/Web_Application_Architecture/README.md

 <b>Underlying technologies:</b>
 I used Bootstrap for the front-end.
-For the back-end, I used PHP with MariaBD server.
+For the back-end, I used PHP with MariaBD server and AJAX.